Massipssa/danzer/README.md

 # Data Anonymizer

-*Don't let anyone knows about your data.*
+**Keep your Data Safe and Don't let anyone knows about your data.**

 ## What's DanZer ?